coderxlab/ecommerce-chatbot/frontend/README.md

-# BuyMed E-commerce Frontend
+# MedNow E-commerce Frontend

-A modern e-commerce frontend for the BuyMed online store, built with React and Bootstrap.
+A modern e-commerce frontend for the MedNow online store, built with React and Bootstrap.

 ## Features